MarcoDevelop/MarcoDevelop/README.md

-Hi, I'm Marco, a Full-Stack Developer from Brazil, I graduated in Systems Analysis and Development.
+Hi, I'm Marco, a Software Engineer from Brazil, I graduated in Systems Analysis and Development.
 Currently, I work as a service provider at MEI doing IT consulting.

 I have always been passionate about technology.
 I started my career in the Technical course in Informatics and then entered the period of Analysis and Systems Development.